crypto-com/cosmos-sdk-codeql/README.md

 # cosmos-sdk-codeql
 A query suite for common bug patterns in Cosmos SDK-based applications.

+## Passive Maintenance
+This repository is in a passive maintenance mode: it is not actively developed, but we will accept pull requests and issues.
+It may, however, take some time to respond.

 ## Usage
 In CodeQL CLI, you can download it using the following command: